zoidyzoidzoid/awesome-ebpf/readme.md

     since BPF is at the heart of the project.
 If you only want to keep informed from time to time, there is also an
     [@IOVisor Twitter account](https://twitter.com/IOVisor).

+## Acknowledgement

+Thank you to Quentin Monnet and Daniel Borkmann for their original work on [Dive into BPF: A List of Reading Material](https://qmonnet.github.io/whirl-offload/2016/09/01/dive-into-bpf/) which became the basis for this list.

 ## Contribute